 Table of Contents

-- Baking Soda: Another leavening agent to help the cake rise.
+- Baking soda: Works with the buttermilk to help the cake rise.

 How to Make Kentucky Butter Cake

-- Sift together the all-purpose flour, baking powder, salt, and baking soda in a bowl.
+Sift together flour, baking powder, salt, and baking soda.

-- Combine in a saucepan, sugar, water, and butter.
-Heat until the butter is just melted.
-Add vanilla.
 Set aside.

+In a small saucepan, combine sugar, water, and butter.
+Heat until butter melts, then stir in vanilla.

-- Flip the tube pan onto the serving plate.
-Brush the remaining syrup on top.
-Let fully cool.
+Remove cake from the pan and brush remaining sauce on top.
 Sprinkle with powdered sugar before serving.

 Kentucky Butter Cake